Sheffield High School, South Yorkshire: Houses

-Houses in the Infant and Junior Department reflect this system.
-Grey is known as 'Amethysts', Gurney is called 'Emeralds', Shirreff is known as 'Sapphires' and Stanley is called 'Rubies'.

-A pupil is allocated a house when they join the school; this may be affected by the houses of other siblings already in the school, or the houses of other relatives.

 Numerous events and competitions are organised each year; these include netball, rounders and athletics events, art competitions, Year 7 Mathematics Day and House Charities Week.

 House captains for the year are appointed by the school's Senior Management Team following consultation with members of staff.
 Captains for winter and summer sports are also chosen and take a leading role in the annual sports day which is held at Woodburn Road Stadium.

 Fees

-Annual fees at the school in 2019 ranged from £9,216 (for reception to year 2 pupils), to £12,975 (year 7 to year 13.
-Lunch is also mandatory from reception to year 7, incurring a further charge of £542.50 per year.
+Annual fees at the school in 2025 ranged from £12,708 (for reception to year 2 pupils), to £17,875 (year 7 to year 13.
+Lunch is also mandatory from reception to year 7, incurring a further charge of £792 per year.

 Sixth form

 Approximately 200 pupils attend years 12 and 13.
-Girls study for academic AS and A2 levels, including more specialist subjects such as Geology, Latin and Russian.
-In year 12, girls undergo an enrichment process where they can choose which activities they wish to participate in including:
+Girls choose from 26 A Level options, including more specialist subjects such as Geology and Latin.
+In year 12, girls participate in the school's enrichment programme, Forging Futures, where they can choose which activities they wish to participate in including: